Top 5 2nd Quarter Trades of Ga - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Portfolio S&P 500 ETF has a price-earnings ratio of 18.19 and a price-book ratio of 3.53.
+In terms of valuation, WisdomTree U.S. Dividend Growth Fund has a price-earnings ratio of 19.65 and a price-book ratio of 5.43.

-Garrett Wealth Advisory Group, LLC reduced their investment in BATS:MTUM by 28,036 shares.
-The trade had a 2.42% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $146.9.
+Garrett Investment Advisors LLC reduced their investment in NAS:ISTB by 71,271 shares.
+The trade had a 0.88% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.